tubaplayerdis/BRCE/README.md

 # Brick Rigs Command Interpreter

-## DEVELOPMENT WILL NOT BE DONE THE WEEK OF 6/8 and will resume 6/14

 ## Overview

 The Brick Rigs Command Interpreter (BRCI) adds chat message command functionality to your brick rigs server.

 ## Development

 This project is still under development.
-The expected release window is around the time of the Brick Rigs 1.8 update.
+The expected release window is later june of 2025
-A Discord Bot that controls these functions or other administatrive items might be developed at some point

 ### Todo: